TCKingCeryn/Multiplayer-Unity-FullBody-FPS-Controller/README.md

 # Multiplayer Unity FullBody FPS Controller

 A test project for a Unity Multiplayer game with Mirror networking.
 Built to test a potential workflow with remote artists and programmers.
 Includes a basic Waiting Room setup, as well as direct Host/Client connection.
-Currently limited to Local IPV4 adress for testing.
+Currently limited to Local IPV4 address for testing.

 Built on my Free Open-Source FullBody FPS Controller, found here: https://github.com/TCKingCeryn/Darktide-40K-in-Unity-FullBody-FPS-Controller